 Adijat O. Ogunyemi, DSW, LMSW, is a Therapist, Professor, and Social Innovator.
-For over a decade, she has worked with individuals, families, and communities to improve their functioning and quality of life through better mental health.
+For over fifteen years, she has worked with individuals, families, and communities to improve their functioning and quality of life through better mental health.
 Dr. Ogunyemi received her Doctor of Social Work degree from the University of Southern California, Los Angeles, California, and her Master’s and Bachelor of Social Work degrees from Wayne State University, Detroit, Michigan.
-She is a fully Licensed Clinical Social Worker in both Clinical & Macro Specialty in the State of Michigan.
+She is a fully Licensed Social Worker in both Clinical & Macro Specialty in the State of Michigan.
 Her specialties are mental health and substance abuse in primary care and workplace wellness.

 In her primary role as a Therapist (Licensed Clinical Social Worker) in a community health center, Dr. Ogunyemi provides mental health and substance abuse treatment to individuals in medically underserved communities.
 She is an Adjunct Professor of Sociology in the Department of Social Science at Wayne County Community College District, Detroit, MI.